3D Printed Dental Implants

 5. Surgical guide fabrication

-In some cases, a surgical guide may be designed and 3D-printed to assist in the precise placement of the dental implant.
+In some cases, a surgical guide may be designed and 3D printed to assist in the precise placement of the dental implant.
 The surgical guide acts as a template, allowing us to accurately position the implant in the jawbone during surgery.

 6. Implant placement